-Figure 1.3A depicts the cyclic voltammogram (CV) for 1s.
+Figure 5.3A depicts the cyclic voltammogram (CV) for 1s.
 The prominent cathodic peak in the first scan confirms the presence of electroactive benzoquinone and, therefore, that the click reaction proceeded.
-Molecular coverage was obtained by integrating the cathodic peak of the first scan in which all the modified benzoquinone was reduced to hydroquinone.
-Complete conversion of 1s to 2s accompanied by the release of 2l (Scheme 1.4) was achieved at potentials below -0.9 V. Consecutive CV scans show that no detectable benzoquinone remained.
+Molecular coverage was obtained by integrating the cathodic peak of the first scan, where all the modified benzoquinone was reduced to hydroquinone.
+Complete conversion of 1s to 2s accompanied by the release of 2l (Scheme 5.3) was achieved at potentials below -0.9 V. Consecutive CV scans demonstrated that no detectable benzoquinone remained.
 For the determination of coverage, the area under the cathodic peak was obtained after subtracting the non-Faradaic current.
 This area was converted to the number of molecules by a stoichiometric ratio of 2 electrons to 1 electroactive molecule.
-Then the number of molecules was divided by the electrode surface area and then normalized to the Si atop atom surface density $(7.8 \times 10^{14} / \text{cm}^2 \text{ for Si}(111))$.17 The coverage calculated for 1s on the H-C=C-[Si(111)] was 6.7 ± 0.3 %.
+Then, the number of molecules was divided by the electrode surface area and then normalized to the Si atop atom surface density (7.8×10^{14} /cm2 for Si(111)).17 The coverage calculated for 1s on the H-C=C-[Si(111)] was 6.7 ± 0.3 %.

-subsequent scans, indicating nearly complete conversion of benzoquinone to hydroquinone during the first scan.
-B) The reversible oxidation of 3s.
+Figure 5.3.
+Cyclic voltammograms (CVs) for 1s and 3s.
+(A) The electrochemical activation of 1s to 2s.
+The black trace is of the first scan, and the grey traces are of two subsequent scans, indicating nearly complete conversion of benzoquinone to hydroquinone during the first scan.
+(B) The reversible oxidation of 3s.
 Two subsequent scans are shown.
-All voltages are relative to Ag/AgCl.
+CVs were performed at a rate of 100 mV/s with voltages relative to Ag/AgCl.

-Figure 1.3B represents a CV of 3s, the product of the amide coupling of ferrocene carboxylic acid with 2s.
-The CV shows reversible $Fc^{0/+}$ redox behavior, as expected for ferrocene oxidation.
+The amine terminus presented by 2s provides a handle for subsequent reaction, including amide coupling chemistry, which is commonly utilized to attach biomolecules to surfaces.
+An exemplary surface is 3s, the product of the amide coupling of ferrocene carboxylic acid with 2s.
+The CVs of 3s (Figure 5.3B) display reversible $Fc^{0/+}$ redox behavior, as expected for ferrocene oxidation.
 The peak spacing confirms that ferrocene is covalently attached (but not adsorbed) onto the surface.
 The coverage was calculated by integrating the anodic peak after subtracting the non-Faradaic current.
-The number of molecules was divided by the electrode surface area and normalized to Si atom surface density which is 7.8 × 10^{14} /cm2 for Si(111).17 The coverage calculated for 3s was 0.5%.
+The number of molecules was divided by the electrode surface area and normalized to Si atom surface density which is 7.8×10^{14} /cm2 for Si(111).17 The coverage calculated for 3s was 0.5%.
+We do not fully understand the low coverage of ferrocene molecules.
+A likely possibility is that the time and/or temperature conditions for the coupling reaction were not optimal.
+It is also possible that degradation of the surface by oxidative potential treatments might also reduce the coverage of ferrocene.